Facebook VP of Ads Criticised For Tweeting that Russian-bought Ads Had Not Been Designed to Sway the US Election - Slashdot

 He had a clear cut motivation to overstate the problem.
 And history showed that in many cases, he clearly did.

-Re:The Russians Didn't Care Who Won (Score:4, Interesting)
+Re:The Russians Didn't Care Who Won (Score:5, Interesting)

 They didn't want Trump.
 They didn't want Clinton.
 They wanted discord and wow did they ever get it.